cdktf/cdktf-provider-upcloud/docs/loadbalancerFrontend.java.md

 - *Type:* java.lang.String

-ID of the load balancer to which the frontend is connected.
+UUID of the load balancer to which the frontend is connected.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.7.0/docs/resources/loadbalancer_frontend#loadbalancer LoadbalancerFrontend#loadbalancer}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.8.0/docs/resources/loadbalancer_frontend#loadbalancer LoadbalancerFrontend#loadbalancer}

 ---